MicrosoftDocs/sql-docs/azure-sql/managed-instance/service-tiers-managed-instance-vcore.md

 Standard-series (Gen5) and premium-series hardware is available in all public regions worldwide.

 Memory optimized premium-series hardware is in preview, and has limited regional availability.
-For more details, see [Azure SQL Managed Instance resource limits](../managed-instance/resource-limits.md#hardware-configuration-characteristics).
+For more information, see [Azure SQL Managed Instance resource limits](../managed-instance/resource-limits.md#hardware-configuration-characteristics).

 ## Next steps